Ethylmercury: Toxicity

 The toxicity of ethylmercury is well studied.
 Like methylmercury, ethylmercury distributes to all body tissues, crossing the blood–brain barrier and the placental barrier, and ethylmercury also moves freely throughout the body.
 Risk assessment for effects on the human nervous system have been made by extrapolating from dose-response relationships for methylmercury.
 Estimates have suggested that ethylmercury clears from blood with a half-life of 3–7 days in adult humans.
 In monkeys, it clears from brain tissue with a half-life of 24 days and blood in 7 days.

 It is a fungicide but has been banned from use in the U.S. on food grain and even on seeds only used to grow crops.

 Public health concerns

-Concerns based on extrapolations of the effect of methylmercury caused thimerosal to be removed from U.S. childhood vaccines in 1999, but it remains in use in all multi-dose vaccines and flu shots (though many single-use vaccines without thimerosal are available).
+Concerns based on extrapolations of the effect of methylmercury caused thiomersal to be removed from U.S. childhood vaccines in 1999, but it remains in use in all multi-dose vaccines and flu shots (though many single-use vaccines without thiomersal are available).
 Researchers have argued that risk assessments based on methylmercury were overly conservative in light of observations that ethylmercury is eliminated from the body and the brain significantly faster than methylmercury.
 Moreover, the same researchers have argued that inorganic mercury metabolized from ethylmercury, despite its much longer half-life in the brain, is much less toxic than the inorganic mercury produced from mercury vapor, for reasons not yet understood.